The Nectar checks all of the boxes for our top award—Editor’s Pick!

 Read our full Casper mattress review to learn more!

 While shopping for mattresses online is becoming more and more popular, there is still the question that looms in the minds of many consumers; “Does rolling up my mattress cause damage?”
 The short answer is no. The process allows the integrity of the bed to be maintained during its travel.
-Most brands do recommend not leaving your bed in a box in the nbox too long after receiving because the longer it remains rolled up, it obviously becomes more compressed.
+Most brands do recommend not leaving your bed in the box too long after receiving because the longer it remains rolled up, the more difficult it will be to puff back up.
 When your mattress arrives, simply pull the rolled up mattress out of the box, and watch it expand.

 When deciding whether to buy online or in-store, it can be helpful to consider the benefits of purchasing a bed-in-a-box.